 - Adding photos to each item

 - Differentiation between client and Brand Studio content

 - Back-end refactoring to make the CMS process easier for users

 This way, the back-end could be restructured before adding new larger features, such as making the content download from our site (not a third-party site).

 The final product for the MVP looks relatively similar to the final mocks.
 The one difference is that instead of having the icon overlay on the photo, the icon along with CTA text appears on hover so the user can see the whole photo.
 Also the styling of the “Industry Intel” (i.e. the client content section) is slightly different.

 Next, I will look at engagement on the page and make tweaks accordingly as well as pushing forward on making the download process more seamless.

+Development work for this project was done by Bethany Morin.
 This post was originally published on Industry Dive’s Design Blog.